 Cost: depends on the guide, but approximately Rs 8500 – 10 000 for a day of trekking

-3. Lankathilaka Temple
+Visit Lankathilaka Temple

 Lankathilaka Temple, as well as the two temples I mention below, are located outside of the city of Kandy, not too far from one another.
-In comparison with the Temple of the Tooth Relic, they give a better understanding of what Buddhist temples in Sri Lanka feel like.
+In comparison with the Temple of the Sacred Tooth Relic, they give a better understanding of what Buddhist temples in Sri Lanka feel like.
 There are few tourists and the entrance to each of the temples is only 300 Rs, as opposed to 1500 Rs at Sri Dalada Maligawa.

 Out of the three, Lankathilaka was my personal favorite.
 This ancient temple built in the XIV century by King Bhuvanekabahu IV, is located in Udunuwara, about thirty-minutes-drive from Kandy city.